Eleaswebdev/auto-delete-unused-images/readme.txt

 = How does this plugin detect unused images? =

-The plugin scans your WordPress database and checks if images are linked to posts, pages, or other media usages.
+The plugin scans your posts, pages, Elementor content, custom post types, and meta fields to check if an image is referenced.
+If an image is not found in any of these, it is marked as unused.

 = Is it safe to delete images? =